patrick-llgc/Learning-Deep-Learning/Papers_Notes_CNN.md

 	- Fine-tune on detection: replaces FC layers with more conv layers and FC layers.
 	- Use anchor boxes to improve YOLO's recall.
 YOLO only predicts 7x7x2=98 boxes, but YOLOv2 predicts 13x13x5=845 boxes.
 	- Fine grained features: add passthrough layers which brings features in the 26x26 resolution layer to 13x13 layer.
 It stacks adjacent features into different channels instead of spatial locations.
 26x26x512 -> 13x13x2048 feature map.
-	- **Multi-scale training **(varying input by multiples of 32, the downscaling factor of the network).
+	- **Multi-scale training** takes in images with varying image size during training (varying input size by multiples of 32, the downscaling factor of the network).
 This +1.5% mAP.
 This is akin to data augmentation.
 It keeps the same network architecture and weighting as the whole network is convolutional (no FC layers).
 This allows detection of differently scaled images, a smooth tradeoff between speed and accuracy.
 - **Anchor boxes (from faster R-CNN and SSD):** Easier for network to learn the offset to anchor boxes rather than directly predicting bb.
 Based on the feature map with the size (input# / 32)^2, each of the cell in the map predicts (offsets wrt) $k$ anchor boxes.
 This +5% mAP.
 	- YOLOv2 uses k-means clustering on the box dimensions of the **training set** to automatically find good priors of the anchor boxes (improves upon the hand-picked anchor boxes in faster R-CNN and SDD). $k=5$ is selected as it achieves good average IOU with relatively small k.
 	- k-means clustering metric